exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 {"coal":2, "wood":2, "iron":1}
 ```

-## 3. Remove items from an existing inventory dictionary
+## 3. Remove items from the inventory

 Implement the `delete_items()` function that removes items in the passed-in list from the passed inventory dictionary: